ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 category: alternative-setups
 order: 10
 ---
-# Integrating from source using Webpack
+# Integrating from source using webpack

 <info-box>
 	CKEditor 5 is currently built using [webpack@5](https://webpack.js.org/).
 All builds, examples and demos are generated using this bundler.
 It should also be possible to build CKEditor 5 using other bundlers (if they are configured properly), such as [Rollup](https://github.com/rollup/rollup) or [Browserify](http://browserify.org/), but these setups are not officially supported yet.
 However, there is integration for {@link installation/advanced/integrating-from-source-vite Vite}.
 It is still in an experimental phase and supports a limited number of features.
 For example, the [`@ckeditor/ckeditor5-dev-translations`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations) that allows to localize the editor is only available for webpack.
 More work on this subject will be done in the future.